JerryPW/IB_experiment/README.md

 The results are save under the folder jobs.
 Each run create a directory with a name that contains the run properties.
 In this directory there are the data.pickle file with the data of run and python file that is a copy of the file that create this run.
 The data is under the data directory.

-For plotting the results we have the file [plot_figures.py](idnns/plot/plot_figures.py).
-This file contains methods for plotting diffrent aspects of the data (the information plane, the gradients,the norms, etc).

-## References

-1. <a name="IDNNs"></a> Ravid.
-Shwartz-Ziv, Naftali Tishby, [Opening the Black Box of Deep Neural Networks via Information](https://arxiv.org/abs/1703.00810), 2017, Arxiv.